Promoting Nancy’s photography and educating the public about nature, photography, and God

 Figure 3: Illustration for our discussion on processing

-Using the above example, we want the front of our image to be 18″ by 84″, and we want an extra 2″ of stretched image on each side.
+Using the above example, we want the front of our image to be 18″ by 84″.
+We also want an extra 2″ of stretched image on each side.
 But instead of automatically adding ½ inch for each edge before cropping, you need to divide the final width of each edge (2″) by its new-found stretch factor.
-As shown in Figure 3, you would still add ½ inch for each of the left and right edges for a total width of 85″ on the crop, but the top and bottom edges would each be 1.218″, for a total height of 20.436″.
+As shown in Figure 3, you would still add ½ inch for each of the left and right edges for a total width of 85″ on the crop.
+But the top and bottom edges would each be 1.218″, for a total height of 20.436″.
 Remember to delete cropped pixels when you crop.
 As in Step 2 of the Stretch article, you would then save it as a new file.

 As in Step 3 of the Stretch article, you would place guides 1.218″ in from the top and bottom edges and 0.5″ in from the left and right edges of the image.
 You would enlarge the canvas to 24 “x88” to reflect the size of the image with each edge stretched.
 Then you would stretch each corner and edge individually using the distort transform.
 Finally, continue at Step 6 of the Stretch article to finish up.